“Go vegetable heavy. Reverse the psychology of your plate by making meat the side dish and vegetables the main course.”– Bobby Flay

 Based upon a meta-analysis, the investigation carried out by NCBI (The National Center for Biotechnology Information I) arrived at this significant discovery.
 “The overall effect size (random effect model) was: RR = 0.842 (95% CI = 0.753 to 0.941), p = 0.002, which indicates a significant 15.8% reduced incidence of cardiovascular disease.”

 In the similar fashion, NHS, UK (UK’s biggest health website) after studying peer-reviewed reports concluded that the statement made on Mail Online that “leafy vegetables contain chemical nitrate that improves heart health” held true.

 Except for sugar and sugary stuff, no food item is forbidden for type II diabetics.
 In order to keep in check the erratic sugar spikes in the blood glucose level or “glucose imbalances”, what is important is to eat in moderation and balance, also combining it with a regimen of regular exercise.

-Largely, all vegetables including the leafy greens are low on the glycemic index scale, rich in fiber and high in nitrate, they are considered instrumental in lowering both sugar spikes and high BP (commonly related with diabetes).
+Largely, all green vegetables including the leafy greens are low on the glycemic index scale, rich in fiber and high in nitrate, they are considered instrumental in lowering both sugar spikes and high BP (commonly related with diabetes).
 High in fiber, magnesium and vitamin A, leafy greens like spinach, lettuce, turnip greens, kale, and Swiss chard help to lower blood sugar level.